passkeydeveloper/passkeys.dev/content/docs/reference/windows.md

 - creating and using [***device-bound*** passkeys](../terms#device-bound-passkey) on the local device
 - creating and using [***device-bound*** passkeys](../terms#device-bound-passkey) on a FIDO2 security key

+The following is also possible in Windows 11 version 23H2 and newer:

+- using passkeys from iOS and iPadOS devices for signing into services in all browser and native apps using [FIDO Cross-Device Authentication](../terms#cross-device-authentication-cda)
+- using passkeys from Android devices for signing into services in all browser and native apps using [FIDO Cross-Device Authentication](../terms#cross-device-authentication-cda)

-The following is also possible in both Windows 10 and 11:
+The following is also possible in both Windows 10 and Windows 11 (earlier than 23H2):

 - using passkeys from iOS and iPadOS devices in Chrome (108+) and Edge (108+) for signing in to web services using [FIDO Cross-Device Authentication](../terms#cross-device-authentication-cda)
 - using passkeys from Android devices in Chrome (108+) and Edge (108+) for signing in to web services using [FIDO Cross-Device Authentication](../terms#cross-device-authentication-cda)